A Gentle Introduction to Fallacies

 This fallacy is committed when emotions are used to elicit a fallacious response from the target.
 The basic idea is that emotional tactics are used to persuade a person into believing that the argument being presented is valid.

-“Pedrito, eat your broccoli.
-Think about all the poor, starving, and homeless children around the world who are unfortunate to even eat three times a day.”
+“Pedro, eat your broccoli.
+Think about all the poor, starving, and homeless children around the world.”

-Pedrito’s parent wants to make him eat the broccoli, by using emotional ploy, instead of providing substantial reasons for Pedrito to eat the broccoli.
+Pedro’s parent wants to make him eat the broccoli, by using emotional ploy, instead of providing substantial reasons for Pedro to eat the broccoli.

 This fallacy is committed when the threat of force or violence is used to coerce a person to accept a claim to be true.
 This fallacy is very common in religious circles.